-This Report was prepared by Levitan & Associates, Inc., the Illinois Power Agency's procurement planning consultant, in consultation with the Illinois Power Agency.7
+This Report was prepared by Levitan & Associates, Inc., the Illinois Power Agency's procurement planning consultant, in consultation with the Illinois Power Agency.

-2. Background and Status of Municipal Aggregation in Illinois
+2. Status of Municipal Aggregation in Illinois

-Following the restructuring of the Illinois electricity market in 1997, Public Act 96-0176, effective January 1, 2010, amended Illinois Power Agency Act by adding Section 1-928 to allow municipal aggregation in Illinois.
+Following the restructuring of the Illinois electricity market in 1997, Public Act 96-0176, effective January 1, 2010, amended Illinois Power Agency Act by adding Section 1-924 to allow municipal aggregation in Illinois.
 This impetus for allowing municipal aggregation was likely the high default service rates resulting from swap contracts for energy that were part of a settlement in 2007 that also led to the establishment of the Illinois Power Agency, the Renewable Portfolio Standard, and energy efficiency standards through Public Act 95-0481.
-As energy prices declined after 2007, these swap contracts were priced higher than the market price of electricity, and the swap contracts made up a significant component of the supply used to set the default service rate for residential and small commercial customers.
-This made it possible for Alternative Retail Electric Suppliers ("ARES") to offer more competitive rates.
-However, one key policy challenge faced by Alternative Retail Electric Suppliers ("ARES") after restructuring was how to enroll large numbers of individual residential and small commercial customers in competitive supply service in a cost-effective manner.
-The model of municipal aggregation was designed to overcome those costs and barriers that ARES faced in the Illinois market to encourage a robust competitive market.
+As energy prices declined after 2007, these swap contracts were priced higher than the market price of electricity, making it possible for Alternative Retail Electric Suppliers ("ARES") to offer more competitive rates.5 However, one key policy challenge was how to enroll large numbers of individual residential and small commercial customers in competitive supply service, and the model of municipal aggregation was designed to overcome those costs and barriers.